MartijnKeesmaat/frontend-applications/readme.md

 The goal of the project is to dynamically display data with a front-end framework.
 My framework of choice is [Svelte](https://svelte.dev).

 My concept is based around the early photographers who were able to tell a story through imagery instead of sketching or the written word.
-I want to educate other by placing them behind the lens.
-They will take snapshots of certain important moments in history.
+I want to educate others by placing them behind the lens.
+The user can take snapshots of certain important moments in history.
 These snapshots will be combined with data from the [Tropen Museum](https://www.tropenmuseum.nl/) into an storytelling website.

 ## At its core